Color of Change: Criticism of media

+In 2020, Color of Change partnered with Michael B. Jordan to launch the #ChangeHollywood initiative, which outlines strategies for increasing representation in the entertainment industry.
+The initiative provides recommendations for investing in diverse storytelling, supporting Black creatives, and reallocating resources within the industry.

 Policy positions

 In 2012, representatives from the Color of Change attended a meeting of the Democracy Initiative, a progressive coalition whose goals include restricting political contributions permitted by the United States Supreme Court decision in Citizens United v.
 Federal Election Commission and combating voter ID laws.

 In July 2014, Color of Change launched a campaign calling out ten members of the Congressional Black Caucus for opposing efforts to protect net neutrality.

 Color of Change advocated for investigations of Wall Street banks in the wake of a national housing and foreclosure crisis.

 Political advocacy

 American Legislative Exchange Council

 Color of Change began a boycott campaign against the American Legislative Exchange Council (ALEC) on December 8, 2011, objecting to ALEC's support of Voter ID laws.
 After the campaign was expanded to a protest of stand-your-ground laws following the Trayvon Martin shooting, a number of major companies pulled their funding from ALEC.
 Color of Change also urged its members to take online and offline action to convince corporations to quit ALEC.